 In 1889, Jeannette married William Henry Jobbins [1851-1893], the Superintendent of the Calcutta Government School of Art.
 When William fell ill he took sick leave and the couple left for England with their two children, Arthur and Amos in 1893.
 Unfortunately, William died before the steamer reached the Suez Canal so Jeannette arrived in London a widow with two young children.

 In May, 1895, Jeannette opened the business in Chancery Lane, offering ‘hygienic complexion treatments’, using money from her first husband’s life insurance settlement (Clarke, 2013, p.
 889).
 In October, 1895, she married a somewhat younger James Bernard Scalé [1867-1923], an upholsterer from Camberwell.
-In 1896, she moved her business to larger premises upstairs at 29 Old Bond Street and had the papers drawn up to create Mrs. Pomeroy Ltd.
+In 1896, she moved her business to larger premises upstairs at 29 Old Bond Street and had the papers drawn up to create Mrs. Pomeroy, Ltd.

 The Company Act of 1856 required a minimum of seven shareholders, so other stockholders were needed to make up the required numbers.
 Jeannette held 1550 shares, James Scalé (her new husband) 100 shares, Jeannette Shepherd (her mother) 50 shares and the other subscribers were given 1 share each (Cutler, 1907, p.
 186).